Myosotis

-Myosotis (/ˌmaɪəˈsoʊtɪs/ MY-ə-SOH-tiss) is a genus of flowering plants in the family Boraginaceae.
+Myosotis (/ˌmaɪ.ə.ˈsoʊ.tɪs/, MY-ə-SOH-tiss) is a genus of flowering plants in the borage family Boraginaceae.
 In the Northern Hemisphere, they are colloquially known as forget-me-nots or scorpion grasses.
-Myosotis alpestris is the official flower of Alaska and Dalsland, Sweden.
+The forget-me-not is the official flower of Alaska.

-The name comes from the Ancient Greek μυοσωτίς "mouse's ear", which the foliage is thought to resemble.
-Plants of the genus are not to be confused with the related genus Myosotidium and its sole species Myosotidium hortensia found in the Chatham Islands.
+The name comes from the Ancient Greek μυοσωτίς (myosōtis) "mouse's ear", which the foliage is thought to resemble.
+The genus is not to be confused with the related Chatham Islands species Myosotidium hortensia.

 Description

 The genus was originally described by Carl Linnaeus.
 The type species is Myosotis scorpioides.
 Myosotis species are annual or perennial, herbaceous, flowering plants with pentamerous actinomorphic flowers.

 Their foliage is alternate, and their roots are generally diffuse.
 They typically flower in spring or soon after the melting of snow in alpine ecosystems.

 Flowers are borne on scorpioid cymes; they are flatly faced, with a typical diameter of 1 cm or less; they are coloured typically blue, but sometimes pink, white or yellow.
 Its centre consists of five anthers each on filaments fused to the petals, they are surrounded by yellow bumps called "fornices".